mistraltechnologies/smog/README.md

 ### Is this style of testing a good idea?

 Not necessarily.
 Certainly it is possible to write complex test expectations that are hard to read and maintain.
-And it may lead to tests that do too much - what Gerard Meszaros calls an Eager Test (xUnit Test Patterns).
+And it may lead to tests that do too much - what Gerard Meszaros calls an Eager Test ([xUnit Test Patterns](http://xunitpatterns.com/).
 Basically, it is up to you to use it wisely :)

 ### I'm using matchers in mocks - how does SMOG help?